Journey through the genres Official contest: April

 Ideological divisions on what constitutes public goods and how to provide them

-There is now a complete lack of consensus about how to provide public goods and provide public infrastructure.
+There is now a complete lack of consensus about how to provide public goods and supply public infrastructure.
 Americans on the right will fund the military but not a welfare state that pays for abortion with public taxes.
 Americans on the left fail to take on entrenched lobby groups supportive of the Democrat party.
-So for example the medical sector is distorted by the interests of Big Pharma, the legal sector, and insurance companies.
-The result is an inflation of America's health bills to roughly twice European levels while providing a less comprehensive service and achieving lower outcomes.
+So, for example the medical sector is distorted by the interests of Big Pharma, the legal sector, and insurance companies.
+The result is an inflation of America's health bills to roughly twice European levels while supplying a less comprehensive service and achieving lower outcomes.
 Republicans object to comprehensive care because it is an invitation to bankruptcy.
 Democrats mourn the plight of poor people who do not have a basic cover.

 Partisan politics is now cemented by party-specific information networks and the propagation of fake news.

 Are the party systems part of the problem?